What should I know about being a student Veteran?

-Many Veterans decide to continue their education after leaving the military.
-Whether you recently left active duty service or it’s been many years since you served, going to college after military service can be exciting and can present new possibilities —but it can also be challenging.
-For instance, you may sometimes find it hard to juggle the demands of school with the stress of your civilian life.
-Or you may get frustrated interacting with people who don’t understand your past experiences.
-It’s important to be aware of the difficulties you may have to deal with — and the steps you can take to overcome them.
+Many Veterans decide to further their education after returning to civilian life.
+Whether you recently left active duty or have been a Veteran for many years, going to college after military service can be exciting and can present new possibilities —but it can also be challenging.
+For instance, you may sometimes find it hard to juggle the demands of school with other aspects of your civilian life.
+It may be frustrating to interact with people who don’t understand your military experiences.
+It’s important to be aware of the difficulties you may have to deal with — and the steps you can take to address them.

 What types of issues should I keep an eye out for while in school?

-Some student Veterans find they have trouble taking their studies seriously.
-Although student Veterans understand the importance of these classes and the value of higher education, they may find that the content covered in school may seem to have much less real-world relevance than some of the things you experienced in the military.
-The lifestyle and activities of other students who are not Veterans may seem unimportant or like a waste of time.
+Some student Veterans find that they have trouble with the topics covered in class.
+Although they understand the importance of these classes and the value of higher education, they may find that the content covered in class seems to have much less real-world relevance than some of the things they experienced in the military.
+The lifestyle and activities of other students who are not Veterans may seem trivial or like a waste of time.
 If you’re not relating to your classmates, it may make you feel isolated or depressed.

 “While the other students in my class seemed to be focused on tonight’s party, I was thinking about being back in Afghanistan where I was part of something bigger.
 That’s when I reached out and found other Vets on my campus, which helped a lot.”

-College environments often include alcohol and drugs as a regular part of social activities.
-If you choose to drink, you may find that your alcohol use begins to interfere with your grades, job, or ability to get along with others over time.
+Alcohol and drugs are a frequent part of some college social scenes.
+If you drink or take drugs, you may find that your substance use begins to interfere with your grades, your work, or your ability to get along with others over time.
 The friends and social activities you choose will influence your behavior.

 Some Veterans experience problems with memory or concentration.
-It may be hard to pay attention in classes, focus on learning material, or remember what you have learned for tests and exams.
-Maybe you have trouble sleeping, feel constantly on edge, or have recurring bad nightmares or flashbacks of a traumatic event, this can make school even more challenging.
+It may be hard to pay attention in classes, to focus on learning material, or to remember what you have learned for exams.
+If you have trouble sleeping, feel constantly on edge, or experience recurring nightmares or flashbacks of a traumatic event, this can make school even more challenging.

 What can I do if I’m having a hard time going back to school as a Veteran?